erniep888/ScrumTime/README.md

 ### Todo ###
 - Get the ScrumTime.Foundation working before renaming to ScrumTime.Core
+    - Migrate to ASP.NET 6
     - Ensure that the db can be switched to SQLServer (do not force MongoDB to be used)
 - Consult OWASP to determine the best secure JSON approach
-- Standup public service in cloud hosted environment
 - Create a new UI that is a Single Page Application
 - Evaluate GitHub and BitBucket user authentication mechanisms to determine if both can be supported
+- Remove the concept of ScrumTasks (allow tasks to be updated on end-user's schedule...not just during Scrum meetings)
+- Standup public service in cloud hosted environment (depending on cost)

 ### 1.0 Minimum Features
 _**API supporting:**_